Learn about NFPA Color Codes

 The NFPA color codes are part of the NFPA 704 standard for the identification of hazardous materials.
 These color codes help emergency responders know about potential health, fire, and chemical instability issues.

 The NFPA 704 diamond sign used to display this information has four colored sections: blue, red, yellow, and white.
-Each section is used to identify a different category of potential hazard.
+Each section is used to identify a different category of potential hazards.

 The blue section of the NFPA color code symbolizes health hazards.
 A health hazard rating is determined by the potential for a material to pose risks beyond those of ordinary combustible materials.
 If emergency personnel are not using the specialized personal protective equipment and are exposed to materials that are rated at the highest health hazard severity, the consequences could be lethal.